-Most drones have two red lights in front and two green ones in the back; check the setup on yours, so you know how to pilot it back to safety manually in case you lost the signal.
+Most drones have two red lights in front and two green ones in the back; check the setup on yours so you know how to pilot it back to safety manually in case you lose the signal.

 (even though you're flying recreationally)

 You can usually find this essential data in your drone app or controller.
-Sometimes it even shows in the controller (if it has a screen) even if you lost the visual signal.
-Seeing the drone distance to you makes it easier to know the right direction for manual or automatic return to home.
+Sometimes it even shows in the controller (if it has a screen) even if you lose the visual signal.
+Seeing the drone's distance from you makes it easier to know the right direction for a manual or automatic return to home.

 Keeping the drone at a high altitude (still under 400ft) makes it much less likely to crash into obstacles.